sougannkyou/AppShareCilp/README.md

-<h1>So what is NiceClip anyway?</h1>
+<h1>So what is AppShareClip anyway?</h1>
 <p>
-    NiceClip is a clipboard monitor.
-Essentially, NiceClip keeps in memory the things you copy to your clipboard.
+    AppShareClip is a clipboard monitor.
+Essentially, AppShareClip keeps in memory the things you copy to your clipboard.
-    So whenever you hit Ctrl + C, Ctrl + X or you do RightClick -> Copy, NiceClip registers what it is you've just copied so you can acces it later on.
+    So whenever you hit Ctrl + C, Ctrl + X or you do RightClick -> Copy, AppShareClip registers what it is you've just copied so you can acces it later on.
 </p>
 <hr />
 <h1>Usage</h1>
 <ul>
     <li>
-        The NiceClip window is topmost.
+        The AppShareClip window is topmost.
 This means that even if you click away from the window, it won't go away.
 If you want it gone, simply click the red "X" on the upper right corner of the window frame.
 This will send the application to the task tray.
-Note that when you do that, NiceClip continues to listen for clipboard events and you can reopen it at any time by right clicking it's icon in the task tray and then clicking on the 'NiceClip' option.
+Note that when you do that, AppShareClip continues to listen for clipboard events and you can reopen it at any time by right clicking it's icon in the task tray and then clicking on the 'AppShareClip' option.
     </li>
     <li>
-        To completely exit the application, right click the NiceClip icon in the task tray and then click "Quit".
+        To completely exit the application, right click the AppShareClip icon in the task tray and then click "Quit".
 All your clipboard history will be lost
     </li>
     <li>
         To add a clipboard history entry, simply copy anything in your clipboard.
 "Cutting" something does the same.